1983-1985

 Title: Mechanisms of Tissue Destruction in Inflammatory Eye Disease

-Professor Nick Di Girolamo is Director of the Ocular Diseases Research Unit and Head of the Mechanisms of Disease and Translational Research, School of Medical Sciences, University of New South Wales.
-Nick leads an internationally recognised group whose mission is to restore sight in patients blinded from severe corneal disease.
-His research program integrates basic sciences, revolutionary animal models, and world-first clinical trials using adult stem cells; the results of which have demonstrated improved eye health and vision in patients.
-Nick has received two decades of continuous funding from the NHMRC and other national and international funding agencies and has 120 peer reviewed published articles.
+Professor Nick Di Girolamo is a research-focused academic leading an internationally recognised group whose mission is to restore sight in patients blinded from severe corneal disease.
+His expertise is the mammalian corneal, understanding how it develops and heals, and the diseases that develop when its stem cell reserves are depleted.
+His research program integrates basic sciences, revolutionary animal models, cutting-edge intravital imaging, novel image analysis modalities and world-first clinical trials using adult stem cells; the results of which have demonstrated improved eye health and vision in patients.
+Nick has received two decades of continuous funding from the NHMRC and other national and international funding agencies and has over 120 peer reviewed published articles.

 Broad Research Areas: